JRhino1991/ENRE641-PPoF_and_ALT/README.md

-# ENRE600
+# ENRE641
-Python functions to support ENRE600 - Machine Learning Methods Assignment
+Python functions to support ENRE641 - Probablistic Physic of Failure and Accelerated Testing